Keeping the Republic

 Our Constitution, our Bill of Rights, and the balance between our three branches of government form the framework that enables independent thought and political change.

-This foundation is maintained by dividing federal power among three separate branches of government: the Legislative, Executive, and Judicial branches, which ensures a functional system of checks and balances.
+This foundation is maintained by dividing federal power among the Legislative, Executive, and Judicial branches, ensuring a functional system of checks and balances.

 The Bill of Rights: Liberties Guaranteed